QosmicQi/XRBID/_sources/chapters/photometry.md

 The radial profile of an `ideal' star, showing the total flux (converted to magnitudes) within an aperture of a given radius.
 The integrated flux of stars in *HST* images will generally max out by 3 pixels and should be flat at increasing radius.
 If there are wiggles/spikes in the flux, this suggests the star is non well-isolated (light from a nearby star is interfering with the measurement), and that star should not be used for the aperture correction.
 ```

-## Identifying Point Sources with `DAOStarFinder`
+## Manual Source Identification and Photometry (w/o `RunPhots()`)

 For those who prefer to run their own point source identification, whether because `RunPhots()` did not produce acceptable results or because you value the skill, you can extract sources using `photutils` instead, which should already be included in your `python` installation.
+The following instructions walk you through one means of manually identifying point sources in your *HST* images, extracting their photometry, and estimating an aperture correction for each image/filter, which you can use *instead of* `RunPhots()`.
+There almost certainly are other methods that you could use as well, but those will not be discussed here.

+### Identifying Point Sources with `DAOStarFinder`

 The main function used to find stars in a `FITS` file is the `DAOStarFinder`[^4] function.
 This requires an estimate of the FWHM of stars on the image and some threshold amplitude above which a detection is found.

 Open the `FITS` file in your imaging software of choice and use the analytics of that software to determine some reasonable measurement of the background noise in a dark area of the image, and the FWHM of a few average stars.
 For `DS9`, you can use the instructions in {ref}`sec:runphots` to find the FWHM.
 An important thing to note is that `DAOStarFinder` requires the FWHM in pixels, but `DS9` gives it in arcseconds.
 The pixel scale for is 0.05 arcsec per pixel for ACS/WFC and 0.03962 for WFC3/UVIS.
 This is usually stored under the `FITS` `HDU` header `D001SCAL`.